Code-Institute-Submissions/WAY/README.md

 **Fonts**

-For titles i've used [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open+sans) and for the text i've used [Montserrat](https://fonts.google.com/specimen/Montserrat?query=mont) which come pretty close to the fonts BLizzard uses for their World of Warcraft site.
+For titles i've used [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open+sans) and for the text i've used [Montserrat](https://fonts.google.com/specimen/Montserrat?query=mont) which come pretty close to the fonts Blizzard uses for their World of Warcraft site.

 **Icons**